KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

     1. Inside the `form` element type `div.form-group*4` and push the `tab` key to add the four form sections.

-    2. In between the first opening and closing form-group `div`, add a `label` element.
+2. The first section is the name section.
+In between the first opening and closing form-group `div`, add a `label` element.
 Type `label`  and push the `tab` key

      2. Set the label's `for` attribute value to **"nameInput"**

      3. Add the text **"Name"** in between your label tags.

      3. Just below the label element type `input#nameInput.form-control` then press the `tab` key to create your input element with the id **"nameInput"** and class **form-control**.

      * Add a `name` attribute to that `input` element and set it's value to **"name"**

      {% hint style='tip' %}Emmet will automatically add your `type` attribute and leaving it with the value "text" for our first input is perfect!{% endhint %}

 5. Save your file and reload it in Google Chrome.
 The form is starting to come together!
 It should look like this:
     ![](/assets/firstForm.png)

-    5. In between the opening and closing tags for the second form-group div, add a `label` element with a `for` attribute set to **"emailInput"** and the text **"Email Address"** in between the tags.
+5. The second section will be for the user email address.
+In between the opening and closing tags for the second form-group div, add a `label` element with a `for` attribute set to **"emailInput"** and the text **"Email Address"** in between the tags.

     6. After the label add an `input` element with an id of **"emailInput"** but this time set the `type` attribute to **"email"**